felixtrz/becsy/docs/guide/introduction.md

 ## Acknowledgements

-Many thanks to Becsy's early users, who helped shape the feature set and API, and found tons of bugs!
+Many thanks to Fecsy's early users, who helped shape the feature set and API, and found tons of bugs!
 Thanks to [ECSY](https://github.com/ecsyjs/ecsy) for the inspiration and their fine documentation, which served as the starting point for this site.
 And thanks to [Kate Liu](https://www.instagram.com/lemonikate/) for the logo design!